How to Switch From Squarespace 7.0 to 7.1?

 Stay on 7.0 When

-Small site (under 20 pages): 1-3 days for design, content transfer, and testing.
+Small site (under 20 pages, minimal custom code): 1-3 days for design, content transfer, and testing.

-Large site (50+ pages or e-commerce): 1-3 weeks including product migration, extensive testing, and redirect setup.
+Large site (50+ pages or e-commerce with 100+ products): 1-3 weeks including product migration, extensive testing, and redirect setup.
+For e-commerce, allocate extra time for payment processing testing and inventory sync.

 Keep both sites running in parallel until you have fully tested the 7.1 site.
-Confirm mobile responsiveness, test all forms, verify checkout (if applicable), and check every internal and external link before transferring the domain.
+Confirm responsive design, test all forms, verify checkout (if applicable), and check every internal and external link before transferring the domain.

 Frequently Asked Questions